-Samuel Lewis Francis was born in 1923, in San Mateo, California.
+Samuel Lewis Francis was born on 25 June 1923, in San Mateo, California.
 He began painting in 1944 during a convalescence following an accident the artist had while enrolled in The U.S. Army Air Corps.
 Francis decided to progress in this new passion and soon abandoned his intended medical studies to follow his artistic ambitions, earning a BA in 1949 and an MA in 1950 at the University of California, Berkeley.

 Please contact the gallery for further information on this artist.